Do you sit down all day? Do you complain about how bad your posture is? Are you wondering how Pilates can help your posture?

 One important thing to remember about posture is that ‘good posture’ does not mean sitting up straight!
 It also doesn’t mean standing upright.
 In fact, good posture should actually be about your ability to move in and out of different positions with ease.

 The key to good posture is not stretching, but actually strengthening your muscles so that you can be more upright against forces like gravity!

 Pilates helps with posture as it helps to engage the deep core muscles in what was originally known as ‘the powerhouse’ – the abdominals, back and pelvic floor – which enables you to relax your shoulders and neck and alleviate pressure on your hips, legs and feet, in turn, improving your posture.

-If you spend most of your day slouched over your computer then you – like the millions of others with desk jobs – may be suffering with poor posture caused by an excessively rounded upper back.
+If you spend most of your day slouched over your computer then you – like the millions of others with desk jobs – may be suffering with poor posture caused by an excessively rounded upper back and reduced strength.

 And while we all know a hunched spine looks bad, it may surprise you to learn that it also negatively affects your health.

 Rounding your back changes how your rib cage sits which can put pressure on the organs.
 It prevents the ribs and lungs from expanding properly which leads to shallow breathing.
 Studies have shown poor breathing patterns are bad for both your mental and physical wellbeing.
 A forward head posture caused by constantly craning your neck at your computer screen can also be harmful to the central nervous system.

 Another consequence of a constantly rounded spine is a stiff thoracic (the mid-spine region).
 If one area of your body is stiffer, something else normally takes the strain.
 Consequently, a stiffer thoracic puts more pressure on other areas of the spine which can contribute to lower back pain or neck ache.